higgco/slate/source/index.html.md

 # Available APIs

-## Bulk CSV API - PENDING REVISIONS - OFFLINE
+## Bulk CSV API

 The Bulk CSV API allows you to programmatically retrieve all module data that you own and that has been shared with you.
 The output is a CSV data stream that exactly matches what is available in the web portal for bulk download.
 The intent of the Bulk CSV API is not real-time interactions, it is for full data export/import use cases.
 Since this request can be 10's or 100's of megabytes in size, it is not useful for realtime interactions.

 This API uses cached data that is updates daily and is very performant, it just delivers very large datasets.

+Currently this API returns -all- modules shared or owned with by the account.
+Future enhancements will including a filtering mechanism.

 ## Module Data API